Codyvanzandt/Social-Network-Language-Toolkit/documentation/getting_started.md

 # Specify edges underneath the `edges` key.
-# There are a number edge notations, each with its own tradeoff between explicitness and labor intensiveness.
+# There are two different edge notations, each with its own tradeoff between explicitness and labor intensiveness.

-# Character Mapping Notation is the most explicit and most labor-intensive notation.
+# Character Mapping Notation is more explicit and more labor-intensive notation.
 edges:
     Alice:
       Bob: 1        # Alice-Bob, weight=1